Designing your own homeschool art curriculum does not need to be overwhelming.

 This is a way in which artists emphasize a certain feature to draw attention to it.

 Unity describes the art as a whole, not unconnected elements or features, but how the artist has used colour, shape, form, rhythm and so on to achieve a unified whole, giving the viewer a comfortable feeling.

 Art can be taught and enjoyed using a variety of different media.
 However, remember that integration is key when designing your homeschool art curriculum, so think of using the different art techniques in context of teaching other subjects.
 For ideas on how to teach using the different media in your homeschool, see Art Techniques

-I'm sure I haven't exhausted the list of Art Techniques, but here is a start.
-Would you like to see some described in more detail?
+I'm sure I haven't exhausted the list of Art Techniques, but these are some ideas of what may be included in your own homeschool art curriculum.
 We have used a variety of these art techniques as we have incorporated homeschool art into various subjects and I have a far more detailed explanation of how to expand on these on this page: Art Techniques